addyosmani/backbone-fundamentals/README.md

 "/route" : "mappedFunction"
 ```

-Let us now define our first controller by extending Backbone.Router.
+Let us now define our first controller by extending `Backbone.Router`.
 For the purposes of this guide, we're going to continue pretending we're creating a photo gallery application that requires a GalleryController.

 Note the inline comments in the code example below as they continue the rest of the lesson on routers.